-- Maintain an Independent Compensation Committee.
-The Compensation Committee consists solely of independent directors who establish our compensation practices. - Retain an Independent Compensation Advisor.
-The Compensation Committee has engaged its own compensation consultant to provide information, analysis, and other advice on executive compensation independent of management. - Annual Executive Compensation Review.
+- We maintain an Independent Compensation Committee.
+The Compensation Committee consists solely of independent directors who establish our compensation practices. - We retain an Independent Compensation Advisor.
+The Compensation Committee has engaged its own compensation consultant to provide information, analysis, and other advice on executive compensation independent of management. - We conduct an annual Executive Compensation Review.
 At least once each year, the Board conducts a review of our compensation strategy. - Compensation At-Risk.
-Our executive compensation program is designed so that a significant portion of our executive officer's compensation is "at risk" based on corporate performance, because it is equity-based, to align the interests of our executive officers and stockholders. - Annual Compensation-Related Risk Assessment.
+Our executive compensation program is designed so that the majority of our executive officers' compensation is at risk based on corporate performance, and because it is equity-based, aligned to the interests of our stockholders. - We Evaluate Compensation-related Risk.
 The Board considers our compensation-related risk profile to ensure that our compensation-related risks do not create inappropriate or excessive risk and are not reasonably likely to have a material adverse effect on the Company. - Multi-year Vesting Requirements.
-To align the interests of our executive officers and stockholders, the equity awards granted to our executive officers vest or are earned over multi-year periods. - Compensation Recovery ("Clawback") Policy.
+Both to retain and to focus our executives on long-term performance, all of our equity awards must be earned over at least a three-year period. - Compensation Recovery ("Clawback") Policy.
 We have adopted a compensation recovery ("clawback") policy that enables the Board to recover incentive compensation from our CEO and our other executive officers in the event of an accounting restatement resulting from misconduct. - Stock Ownership Policy.
-We have adopted a stock ownership policy for our CEO and the members of the Board under which they must accumulate and maintain, consistent with the terms of the guidelines, shares of our common stock. - Conduct an Annual Stockholder Advisory Vote on Named Executive Officer Compensation.
+We have adopted a stock ownership policy for our CEO and the members of the Board under which they must accumulate and maintain, consistent with the terms of the guidelines, shares of our common stock. - We Conduct an Annual Stockholder Advisory Vote on Named Executive Officer Compensation.
 We conduct an annual stockholder advisory vote on the compensation of the Named Executive Officers.
-The Board considers the voting results of this advisory vote during the course of its deliberations and also separately seeks to engage on executive compensation matters with our stockholders.
+The Board considers the results of this advisory vote during the course of its deliberations and also separately seeks to engage on executive compensation matters with our stockholders.